dustinpfister/blog_posts/_posts/threejs-examples-plane-mutate.md

 loop();
 ```

 So then this example is working okay at least those far when it comes to a simple plane geometry mutation type example, however there is a bit more work to do on this one when and if I can get around to it.
+I am in a good place thus far when it comes to adjusting the position values at least, however I will want to see if I can work out something when it comes to setting the normal values also.

+There is also the question of the uv attribute also, which I may or may not want to adjust also when it comes to this sort of thing.
+That attribute has to do with offsets when it comes to using a texture, and when it comes to that the default values that are created with the plane geometry constructor might still work okay for the direction I want to go with this.

 ## 3 - Conclusion